goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/_index.md

 # Installing Harbor

+This guide describes how to install and configure Harbor by using either the online or offline installer.
+The installation processes are almost the same.

+If you are upgrading from a previous version of Harbor, you might need to update the configuration file and migrate your data to fit the database schema of the later version.
+For information about upgrading, see the **[Harbor Upgrade and Migration Guide](migration_guide.md)**.

+In addition, the Harbor community created instructions describing how to deploy Harbor on Kubernetes.
+If you want to deploy Harbor to Kubernetes, see [Harbor on Kubernetes](kubernetes_deployment.md).

 The Harbor installation process involves the following stages:

 1. Make sure that your target host meets the [Harbor Installation Prerequisites](installation_prereqs.md).